kubernetes/website/content/en/docs/setup/production-environment/_index.md

 ## Set limits on workload resources

-Demands from production workloads can cause pressure both inside and outside of the Kubernetes control plane.
+Demands from production workloads can cause pressure both inside and outside the Kubernetes control plane.
 Consider these items when setting up for the needs of your cluster's workloads:

 - *Set namespace limits*: Set per-namespace quotas on things like memory and CPU.
 See